 - Reacts emotionally with goose bumps, raising hairs, blushing, and going pale.

 - Hair protects the skin from UV radiation, dust and other particles (eye lashes, eye brows, nose hairs), and helps maintain body heat.
-Living cells in the epidermis make new hair, however, the external part of the hair is dead cells.
+Hair is made of dead keratin cells and consists of a bulb, root and shaft that grows in a follicle.
+A muscle (arrector pili) connects to each muscle to involuntarily make hairs stand up.
+Each hair has three concentric layers: 1. central core (medulla) 2. several layers of flattened cells (cortex) 3. outer layer (cuticle) of single cells that overlap like shingles that give strength.
+Living cells in the epidermis make a new hair, however, the external part of the hair is dead cells.
 There are about 5 million hair follicles on an adult body with men having a few 100 000 more than women.
-The shape of a hair follicle determines if it is curly or straight.
+The shape of a hair follicle determines if it is curly, wavy, or straight.
 Round or oval.
 The flatter the oval the more curly the hair.
-Color of hair is determined by a pigment melanin.
+The more round, the straighter.
+Color of hair is determined by a pigment melanin in the cortex.
 There are three basic types of melanin: eumelanin, pheomelanin, and neuromelanin.
 Eumelanin, gives people black or brown hair and pheomelanin, gives people red hair.

 - Sweat is 99% water which evaporates from the skin's surface and cools it.
 Sweat is produced in two types of glands: eccrine and apocrine.
 Eccrine glands are all over the surface of the body and apocrine are in the arm pits and perianal area.
 Eccrine sweat is mostly water and salt (NaCl).
 However, it also includes dermcidin, an antibiotic peptide that effects bacteria growth and may fight infection.
 Apocrine sweat is associated with hair follicles and comes from cells deeper in the body.
 It can include body oils that become smelly when acted on by bacteria.
 However, apocrine glands produce less sweat, but is spread across the body by the greater production of sweat in the eccrine glands.
 Men sweat two times the amount of women.
 The amount of sweat decreases with age.
 Hematohidrosis is when blood vessels rupture and flow into the sweat glands to literally sweat blood.
 Sweat has been orange, blue, and other colors.
 Causes unknown or related to drugs taken.
 Smell of sweat can be differentiated between meat eaters and non meat eaters and people who are scared or not.
 Sweat can also smell differently when people are ill.
 However, each person's sweat is a unique blend of 373 volatile compounds which is consistent over time from person to person.
 Cystic fibrosis can be diagnosed by testing sweat.